 Developing substantial amounts of additional housing will require development of significant undeveloped sites and/or intensification of use in existing housing areas through redevelopment.
 Opportunity sites for housing development are identified under this strategy in the table below and should be the focus of future housing development on the campus.
-The housing sites as shown in this plan do not preclude the identification of other locations for housing inside the AGB in the future, particularly within the Academic Campus land use designation.
-The Community Plan may also be amended to identify other areas appropriate for housing development over time, to facilitate housing development.
+The housing sites as shown in this plan in Table 3.2 below do not preclude the identification of other locations for housing inside the AGB in the future, particularly within the Academic Campus land use designation.
+The Community Plan may also be amended to identify other areas appropriate for housing development over time to facilitate appropriate housing development.

+Table 3.2: Proposed Housing Development Potential

-Code Location Acres # Units User Population
+Code Location Acres # Units

-Α Manzanita 1.6 100 Undergrad
+A Manzanita 1.6 100

-В Mayfield/Row by Florence Moore area 1.3 125 Undergrad/Graduate
+В Mayfield/Row by Florence Moore area 1.3 125

-С Escondido Village: Infill 116.5 1,145 Graduate
+С Escondido Village: Infill 116.5

+1,495

-D Escondido Village: El Camino Real Frontage 4.3 250 Graduate
+D Escondido Village: El Camino Real Frontage 4.3 250

-E Escondido Village: Stanford Avenue 9.4 9-75 Faculty/Staff
+Е Escondido Village: Stanford Avenue 9.4 9-75

-F Driving Range 17.5 102-195 Faculty/Staff
+F Driving Range 17.5 102-195

-G Searsville Block W/removal of units 12.8 380 (-13) Graduate
+G Searsville Block 12.8 380

+W/removal of units (-13)389

-Н Quarry and Arboretum 8.0 200 Postgrad/Hospital Residents
+Н Quarry and Arboretum 8.0 200

-1 Quarry & El Camino Real 6.2 150 Postgrad/Hospital Residents
+Quarry & El Camino Real 6.2 150

-J The Lower Knoll MW 186-19-0
+J The Lower Knoll

-K Lower Frenchman's 2.2 2-18 Faculty/Staff
+K Lower Frenchman's 2.2 2-18

 L Gerona/Junipero Serra Blvd.
-1.5 1-12 Faculty/Staff
+1.5 1-12

-М Dolores د. د. د. •
+М Dolores

-N Mayfield 1.3 1-9 Faculty/Staff
+N Mayfield 1.3 1-9

-0 Stable Site 24.8 200- 372 Faculty/Staff
+0 Stable Site

+Totals (14 sites)

-Totals (15 sites) 220.4 2,652 to 3,018
+182.6 2,824 to 3,018

-Note: Previously identified sites including the Lower Knoll and Dolores sites have been eliminated from consideration.
+Table Notes: Previously identified sites including the Lower Knoll and Dolores sites have been eliminated from consideration.
 The 200 units of potential housing in the Lower Knoll site have been transferred to within the Escondido Village: Infill site (site C).

-The Driving Range (site F) has been converted from graduate student housing as originally identified to faculty/staff housing to compensate for a reduction in the size of the Stable Site (site O).
+The Driving Range (site F) has been converted from graduate student housing as originally identified to faculty/staff housing to compensate for a reduction in the size of the Stable Site.
 The 350 units identified for the Driving Range site have been transferred to Searsville Block (site G) and Escondido Village: Infill (site C).
+In 2013, the 372 units identified for the Stable Site were removed from the faculty/staff housing category and added to the student housing category.
+In 2015, the housing type classifications were removed to provide greater flexibility in meeting campus housing needs; however, the General Use Permit retained the requirement that no more than 668 of the housing units can be constructed for faculty and staff and no more that 350 of the housing units can be constructed for postdoctoral residents and medical residents.